-5.4.2- LP Vapor Pipe Sizing
+5.4.2 LP VAPOR PIPE SIZING

 To properly use this chart, find the kW rating of the generator in the left column, and trace to the right.
-The number to the right is the maximum length (measured in feet / meters) allowed for the pipe sizes on top.
+The number to the right is the maximum length (measured in feet) allowed for the pipe sizes on top.
 The pipe sizes are measured by inside diameter (ID) to include any fittings, valves (must be full flow), elbows, tees or angles.
-Add 2.5 ft (.76 m) per any bend, tee or angle in the pipe to the overall distance.
+Add 2.5 feet per any bend, tee or angle in the pipe to the overall distance.